tatianegercina/FinTech/01-Lesson-Plans/12-NLP/3/Activities/02-Stu_Describing_America/README.md

 2. `get_word_counts()`: This function counts the occurrences of a word in a text.

-Use these functions to analyze the adjectives usage over time as follows.
+Use these functions to analyze the usage of the adjective over time as follows.

 * Use the `all_adj()` function provided to create a Python list `all_adjectives` containing all the adjectives into all the inaugural addresses.